Plumbers' knots

-The image of $\phi_{\iota_n^{good}(v)}$ is the same as that of $\phi_v$, but the curve contains a new vertex which is coplanar in two dimesions with vertices from the old curve and whose third coordinate is the average of the two endpoints of the pipe.
-This is homotopic to a curve in which the third coordinate is inserted instead at the average of those of the two vertices closest to the middle of the pipe.
+The image of the curve $\iota^g_n(\phi_v)$ is the same as that of $\phi_v$, but it contains a new vertex which is coplanar in two dimesions with vertices from the old curve and whose third coordinate is the average of the two endpoints of the pipe.
+This is geometrically isotopic to a curve in which the third coordinate is inserted instead at the average of those of the two vertices closest to the middle of the pipe.

-Observe that with this definition $\iota^{good}_n$ is not cellular, but is cellular when we barycentrically subdivide the codomain.
-This allows us to use the $j$ maps of Definition \ref{def:jmaps} to determine the image of the cell.